garykac/shinjuku/design-notes/08-money.md

 There are now places on the map (like Setagaya and Ota in the southwest) that are obviously better than other locations if all you're concerned about is maximizing the likelihood of drawing a wildcard.
 An added bonus is that these locations are also where customers are most likely to arrive.

 But the stores in many of these locations cannot be upgraded to a department store.
-And the outer locations (where many high card count regions can be found) are away from the center of the map where a lot of the action will be happening.
+And the outer locations (where many high card count regions can be found) are away from the center of the map where a lot of the action (and department store upgrades) will be happening.

 So there are interesting decisions to make and that's a good thing.

-### Why Not Track for Wildcards?
+### Why Not Base Wildcards on Track?

 Since the player builds out both stores and track as the game progresses, either one (or both!) of them could have been used to create wildcards.
 Stores have the advantage that they are easily identified as belonging to a particular location.

 In contrast, track typically connect 2 different locations and may cross over a third one.
 This makes it harder to tell at a glance which cards are associated with a piece of track.

+## Next Steps

+Now that we have a complete proposal, it can be playtested to see if it actually works the way we want it to.

-Next article: Playtesting without Money
+_Next article: Playtesting without Money_